|Text on Button

 Green and turquoise text on a white background

 Morris King “Mo” Udall was a U.S. Representative from Arizona who ran in the Democratic presidential primary in 1976.
-Udall’s platform would concentrate on what he would call “the three E’s”—energy, environment, and the economy.
+Udall’s platform concentrated on what he called “the three E’s”—energy, environment, and the economy.
 He advocated for the planned use of natural resources, a cut in the defense budget, and the federalization of the welfare system.
 He supported the Equal Rights Amendment and a national health insurance plan.

 Reed, R. (1975, October 17).
 In lion's den of South, Udall is a liberal Daniel.
 New York Times. https://www.nytimes.com/1975/10/17/archives/in-lions-den-of-south-udall…